200-hour teacher training

 - Attend all training modules

-- Attend at least 50 Yoga Garden classes during the course of the training
+- Attend at least 50 Yoga Garden classes

 - Teach a final practice class